Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer
-2025Mar1
+Mar3, hope we can finish all bugs in 2nd version.

-Feb28, finish all bugs in 2nd version.
+2025Mar2,

 Feb27, talk with Mrs. Yu about magnificent interface, over 2hrs.